tcunnington/582_fraud/README.md

-# Fraud Detection: An Imbalanced Data Problem
+# Fraud Detection: An Imbalanced Classification Problem

 ### The project:

-To explore performance of classification methods in the presence of highly imbalanced data--binary data where a majority class far outnumbers the minority class.
-First we cover how to evaluate methods in this context, and then specific methods for improving model performance.
+Fraud data is a common example of highly imbalanced data--data where a majority class far outnumbers the minority class--due to the relative rarity of fraud.
+Finding a high proportion of the minority class can be a challenge for many classifiers.
+This project is meant to explore specific methods for improving model performance using logistic regression, support vector classifiers, and random forests.
+For detailed discussion of performance metrics, algorithmic considerations, and sampling methods see the sections below Results.

 ### Overview